 It’s been my desire to bring you more Italian food like I did in the early days, and this is a keeper.
 I’m going to make it again tomorrow because veal and eggplant are wildly compatible.
 Don’t be afraid to make Italian food more often.
-This has no grains, is keto friendly.
+This has no grains, is keto friendly and gluten free.

 I’ve been busy in the kitchen this week coming up with approachable, simple dinners that still provide joy for all the senses and to help encourage you and your family to cook together and stay joyfully connected.